nkrusch/awesome-research-guides/.github/contributing.md

 List entries must meet the list-specific inclusion criteria and the general guidelines for awesome list items.
 The criteria is detailed below.
-For enhancement ideas, have a look at repository issues (particularly the ones marked with "wanted" label).
+For enhancement ideas, have a look at repository issues, particularly the issues marked with "wanted" label.

-After ensuring the standards are met, propose an edit through a [pull request](https://help.github.com/articles/using-pull-requests/).
+After ensuring the inclusion criteria are met, propose an edit with a [pull request](https://help.github.com/articles/using-pull-requests/).

-## Scope and inclusion criteria
+## Scientific guides scope and inclusion criteria

 *Awesome Scientific Guides* is a list about research skills and principles of scientific research.
-New list items should conform to the following expectations.
+New list items must meet the following expectations.

 * The topic must be about **research**.
-For example, discussions of publishing, conducting experiments, research software preparation, social skills, job search, obtaining funding, etc., are in scope.
+For example, discussions of publishing, conducting experiments, research software, presentations, social skills, job search, and obtaining funding are in scope.
 * The goal is to **communicate guidance**.
 There are other awesome lists for technical solutions.
-* The list item should offer **long-term value**.
-Temporal advice, that is unlikely to remain relevant over multiple years, is too fleeting to be included.
+* The list item should have **long-term relevance**.
+Advice that is overly specific or temporal is not a good fit for this list.

 ## Guidelines for awesome list items